MIRA-KUMAR/Leetcode-Learning/README.md

 A word is a maximal substring consisting of non-space characters only.

+# LeetCode 61.
+Rotate List

+Given the head of a linked list, rotate the list to the right by k places.

 # LeetCode 66: Plus One

 You are given a large integer represented as an integer array digits, where each digits[i] is the ith digit of the integer.
 The digits are ordered from most significant to least significant in left-to-right order.
 The large integer does not contain any leading 0's.